CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

                section=PomodoroToolbarSections.Controls,
            )

-When creating the actions, we indicate by means of the ``triggered`` parameter the methods to be executed when they are activated, i.e. when the corresponding buttons on the toolbar are clicked.

-We can insert these methods at the end of the ``SpyderPomodoroTimerContainer`` declaration, in the section that our cookiecutter template indicates as ``# --- Public API``.
+Finally, we can insert the following methods at the end of the ``SpyderPomodoroTimerContainer`` declaration, in the section that our cookiecutter template indicates as ``# --- Public API``.

 .. code-block:: python